 Suspect sought in Yuba City shooting

 Sep.
-3—Investigators with the Sutter County Sheriff's Office were seeking a suspect Sunday after a reported shooting on Saturday night in Yuba City.
+4—Investigators with the Sutter County Sheriff's Office were seeking a suspect Sunday after a reported shooting on Saturday night in Yuba City.

 According to Sutter County Undersheriff Scott Smallwood, deputies were dispatched at about 8 p.m. on Saturday to the 1500 block of Countryside Drive in Yuba City regarding a "car-to-car shooting that just occurred."